 According to the federal government, Delta 10 is technically legal, but over a dozen states have banned it.
 Each state has its own state laws regarding marijuana products and other compounds.

 As long the total D9 THC is below 0.30%.
-If not, it’s considered unlawful, and you can get in some serious trouble if you get caught.
+If not, it’s considered unlawful, and you can get in serious trouble if caught.

-You have to be at least 21 to purchase Delta 10 and any hemp product for safety reasons.
+You must be at least 21 to purchase Delta 10 and any hemp product for safety reasons.

 No, as of right now, Delta 10 and Delta 8 THC is not FDA approved.